dumperhq/dumper-cli/README.md

 $ dumper doctor
 ```

-and it will report if there's anything to be fixed.
+Then it will report if there's anything that needs to be fixed.

 ```
 Checking IP address...
 192.168.1.2 => Private IP, warning - remote fetch from dumper.io to this server will fail.
 You will need to use the dumper gem with rails.